-This article contains affiliate links, that may earn me a small commission at no extra cost to you.
-For full information, please see our disclaimer here.
+This article contains affiliate links that may earn me a small commission at no extra cost to you.
+As an Amazon Associate, I earn from qualifying purchases.
+For more information, see our affiliate disclaimer.

-It might seem like choosing where to stay in Bocas del Toro is as simple as booking your preferred hotel or hostel, but it’s not!
+It might seem like choosing where to stay in Bocas del Toro is as simple as booking your preferred hotel or hostel, but itโs not!

 Bocas del Toro is often discussed as one singular destination, but in reality, it’s a collection of nine major islands and hundreds of cayes and islets.